jsmarier-courses/midterm-project-iannalemesheff/mpad2003_midterm_iannalemesheff.md.md

 * **Adjusting column width.** This allows all of the content in the cells to be easily readable, as well as condensing other columns so that more data is visible on the screen at once.
 * **Manual cleaning.** I went in and added the missing ward numbers by searching the addresses on [this map](https://data.mapchannels.com/mc3/1369/ottawawards_1369.htm?v=20110211021742).
 * **Find and replace.** I used this to display the names of the wards along with the numbers.
 For example, I would find 1 and change it to 1/Orleans East-Cumberland.
 Make sure to select "Match entire cell contents".
 Having the ward names written down in the dataset is good for easy reference.
 * **SPLIT.** I used this to split the numbers and names of the wards between the / symbol.
 I thought keeping the numbers of the wards was important for organization.
 The formula I used was `=SPLIT(J:J,"/")`.
 Make sure to cut and paste the new columns as values only before you delete the old column.
+If you do not, the column will not be able to be displayed without its reference.
 * **Delete french text.** You can do this manually in row 1.
 Use SPLIT to divide the Description column (D).
 I used the formula `=SPLIT(D:D,"|")`.
 * **Delete extra columns.** I deleted Latitude/Longitude because I found that they were unnecessary with the inclusion of the address category.
 I also deleted the Channel category as it will not be needed for my analysis.